+Applying good data quality control techniques to ensure that projects are self-contained so that all files and everything necessary to produce the output documents are easily accessible and accounted for

 Why is it important?

 Simply put, mistakes happen.
+Projects also move between PHO employees.
 If your project is structured properly, you will have a code document that contains all of the relevant information, and it is easy to recreate the outcomes.
+Importantly, you will also have the necessary input files (and tracking of all their changes) stored within the project folder.
 That way, if you move computers, delete a document by accident, or hand over the project to another person, everything is neatly contained and can be reproduced without hassle.

 How do I make reproducible work?